Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

-Although in general, a distance hereditary graph can have arbitrary large \cfonp{} chromatic number, we show that this number is bounded for two subclasses, as in the following two lemmas.
+Although in general, a distance hereditary graph can have arbitrarily large \cfonp{} chromatic number, we show that this number is bounded for two subclasses, as in the following two lemmas.

-\begin{lemma} If $G$ is a cograph, then $\chionp{} \leq 2$. \end{lemma} \begin{proof} As observed in the proof of Lemma~\ref{lem:dist_here_CN_restr}, the coloring scheme there gives a \cfonp{} coloring with $\{0, 1, 2\}$.
-Note that in that coloring, $v_1$ has color 1, $v_2$ color 2, and all other vertices color 0.
+\begin{lemma} If $G$ is a cograph, then $\chionp{} \leq 2$. \end{lemma} \begin{proof} As observed in the proof of Lemma~\ref{lem:dist_here_CN_restr}, the coloring scheme there gives a \cfonp{}{} coloring with the colors $\{0, 1, 2\}$.
+In this coloring, $v_1$ has color 1, $v_2$ color 2, and all other vertices color 0.

 \end{proof}